Constants

 {usersavedgames}

-The path to the current user's Saved Games directory.
+The path to the current user's Saved Games folder.
+(There is no common Saved Games folder.)

 {usersendto}